exonum/exonum-doc/src/get-started/java-binding.md

 nodes in the network.

 Optional `supervisor-mode` parameter denotes the mode of the [Supervisor service][supervisor-service].
-Possible values are "simple" and "decentralized".
+Possible values are "simple" or "decentralized".
 If no parameter is supplied, "simple" is used.

 ```sh